 - Combine butter beans, tahini, lemon juice, garlic, cumin, and salt in a food processor and pulse until smooth.

-- Add ice and process for 1-2 minutes until creamy; while the mixture is blending, pour the olive oil into the food processor.
+- Add ice and process for 1-2 minutes until creamy; while the mixture is blending, pour olive oil into the food processor.

 Notes